ibbles/LearningUnreal/Light Mobility.md

 Increasing the number of dynamic light sources will increase the computational cost of the scene dramatically.
 Especially if they have overlapping attenuation radius, see [[Light Source Properties]].
+The number of meshes within a light's attenuation radius also influence the runtime cost.
 The cost of a dynamic light can be reduced significantly by disabling Details panel > Light > Cast Shadows.
 [[Dynamic Shadows]] is one of the most computationally expensive things in the engine.